 Volunteers tables where diapers are bundled to prep for distribution

 So, I’m almost embarrassed to admit that I had never been to the DC Diaper Bank warehouse until that visit a few weeks ago.
 I have been very aware of it for years and even know Corinne — our kids attend the same school, and we served on the fundraising committee together a few years ago.
 I am seriously in awe of what she has created and achieved, what she has given to those in need, how it all brings the community together.
-While I have helped promote their diaper drives and Boogie Babes — the music show is now run by DC Diaper Bank, and all proceeds support the organization — I have yet to volunteer there.
+While I have helped promote their diaper drives and Boogie Babes — the music show is now run by DC Diaper Bank, and all proceeds support the organization (Note: Boogie Babes is no longer running.) — I have yet to volunteer there.
 But that’s about to change, as the kids and I are signed up to go next month. 🙂

 Diapers are often donated in original boxes then repackaged to fit more in each bundle